will-thompson-k/tldr-transformers/README.md

 # tldr-transformers

 The "tl;dr" on a few notable transformer papers.

-This is mainly a repo for me to keep tabs on different research threads.
+This is mainly a repo to keep tabs on different research threads.

 <ins>Models</ins>: GPT- *, * BERT *, Adapter- *, * T5, Megatron, DALL-E, etc.